kevinbarabash/beignet/DESIGN.md

 #### `const` and `var`

 All variables are declared using `let`.
-A variable can be redeclared with the same scope.
-This shadows the previous declaration.
-This is possible because all block statements are lambdas.

 #### Default imports/exports